How to use Radioactivity-Meter

 During the measurement a preview of the camera image is shown above the indicator area of Radioactivity-Meter (in portrait mode) or to the left (in landscape mode).
 This preview must be black, without any image.
 If you see any image or image contours, the lens is not shut sufficiently and the result of the measurement will be wrong!

 To launch the Radioactivity-Meter App tap MENU to get a list with all apps, scroll to Radioactivity-Meter and tap the Radioactivity-Meter entry.
 If Radioactivity-Meter is started the first time, the end-user license agreement is shown.
 You must accept the agreement once, to continue.
 If you refuse the agreement, Radioactivity-Meter is terminated.
+In more recent Android versions you have to grant additionally the necessary access permissions before Radioactivity-Meter can proceed.

 The menu of Radioactivity-Meter